duguyue100/pyaer/docs/pages/index.md

 Special thanks to [iniLabs](http://inilabs.com/) for making this possible.

-The project is in its Alpha development stage, please submit an [issue](https://github.com/duguyue100/pyaer/issues) if you need our help.
+The project is in its Beta development stage, please submit an [issue](https://github.com/duguyue100/pyaer/issues) if you need our help.

 ## Design Principle